rajatrao-13/rajatrao-13.github.io/_posts/2020-05-10-Mobile-Security.md

 <h3>4.2 || SSL Pinning and Root Detection Bypass </h3>

-Here, SSL Pinning allows the application to only trust the valid or pre-definedcertificate or Public Key.
+Here, SSL Pinning allows the application to only trust the valid or pre-defined certificate or Public Key.
 The application developer uses SSL Pinning technique as an additional layer for application traffic.

 Below we are going to discuss about steps to bypass SSL Pinning.